deadbaed/blog/content/2023-06-24-wireguard-alpine.md

 ## Distribute config

-Either give the configuration file we just created, or make a qr code:
+Either give the configuration file we just created, or you can have multiple choices.

+### QR Code

+Start by installing
 ```sh
 apk add libqrencode
 ```